 DP: Yeah, Seven.

 NL: Can you tell me about that neighborhood, your impressions right when you moved in there?

 DP: When we moved in there it was all – let’s see – my block I was probably the third black family to move in.
 It was mostly all Jewish area but then soon after that they started moving out.
 So they started going out more to Oak Park instead of in that area.
 So we moved in over there, the schools were so much better, and the whole area was so much better, and it was a relief to get away from over there.

 NL: That is where your kids went to school?

-DP: No, my kids went to Cass Tech, all four of mine went to Cass Tech.
+DP: No, my kids went to Cass Tech.
+All four of mine went to Cass Tech.
 Yeah it was so much better and I was so relieved to get them out there.
 I was glad my kids weren’t teenagers or young people back then that would be out there and get shot.
-‘Cause I’ve heard and seen lots of people that were injured and still are injured from the riots where they got shot, paralyzed, in wheel chairs, stuff like that or… One of the ladies out here said that her father took pictures, I think it was her father took pictures, just got out there with his camera and started taking pictures of everything.
+Because I’ve heard and seen lots of people that were injured and still are injured from the riots where they got shot, paralyzed, in wheel chairs, stuff like that.
+One of the ladies out here said that her father took pictures, I think it was her father took pictures, just got out there with his camera and started taking pictures of everything.

 NL: Where there any tensions in the neighborhood between the black families and the Jewish families?